 And what happens if one day this formula fails?
 What happens when traditional methods do not suffice?
 What happens when your supply chain does not react to the classic engineering stimuli in all of its different iterations?
 Welcome to my world.

-I have been immersed in industrial operations for 11 years: many hours of sweat, as many of tears, and few of sleep.
+I have been immersed in industrial operations for 11 years: many hours of sweat, as many tears, and few of sleep.
 An engineering degree, two masters, several diplomas.
 And all for what?
 To understand that in the end, we are so infinitely vulnerable, that regardless of everything you know, a machine will have technical problems, the production plant is going to stop and no matter the number of supply and distribution statistical models, someday your customer will end up without your product.
 We are human, and we are not perfect; we cannot be arrogant enough to think that everything we do is fail-safe.

 Let me tell you what has always kept me standing and looking towards the future: the capacity for transformation of the human spirit.
-Take my word for it, this is the energy that fills me up every day, that inspires me to see through other people’s eyes, that fills me with happiness on seeing how raw materials become a with a history that can change someone’s day and make them smile.
+Take my word for it, this is the energy that fills me up every day, that inspires me to see through other people’s eyes, that fills me with happiness on seeing how raw materials become a product with a history that can change someone’s day and make them smile.

 It was precisely by means of that spirit that I began to see a light at the end of the tunnel.
 It was clear that innovation in the new model for the Luker Chocolate supply chain had little or nothing to do with numbers, statistical models and continuous improvement methodologies.
 It was about innovation in productivity from a human and non-technical point of view.
 It was a blow against a fortified barrier from an unarmoured warrior; it was the spark I was looking for.